The only form of either “hunting” or “self defense” that concerned the 2nd Amendment authors was catching fugitive slaves & quelling slave revolts

 Firearms rarely used for hunting in 1791

-Indeed, firearms were rarely used for hunting when the Second Amendment was adopted, in 1791.
+Indeed, firearms were rarely used for either hunting or self-defense when the Second Amendment was adopted, in 1791.

 Cannon-like “fowling pieces” had been introduced by wealthy European estate owners about 200 years earlier.